“Oh, crud!”, Sally says with a dejected tone. She smacks her right leg then walks away from her stationary bike feeling frustrated.

 Best Exercise Bikes For A Short Person

-Had Carlos searched a bit longer, he would had found that there are plenty of good exercise bikes out there fit for short people.
+Had Carlos searched a bit longer, he would had found out that there are plenty of good exercise bikes out there that fit short people nicely.
 We know because we already found them.
-If you are also around 5-feet tall like Sally, please consider these three stationary bikes listed below.
+If you are also around 5-feet tall like Sally, and your legs are a little too short for the bikes at the gym, please consider these three stationary bikes listed below.

 * You can use it anywhere and anytime.

 Be it in the house or in the office, you can always pedal your way to a healthier lifestlye.
 It’s just too easy.
 Once you get used to it, pedaling barely register in your mind.
 It’s like you’re getting fit without doing nothing at all.

 There’s nothing flimsy about this machine at all.
 It feels solid like something that’s built to last years.